Weston Colville

-Weston Colville is a village in South Cambridgeshire, 10 miles southeast of Cambridge and 6 miles south of Newmarket, close to the border with Suffolk.
+Weston Colville is a village in South Cambridgeshire, England.
+The village is close to the border with Suffolk, 10 miles southeast of Cambridge and 6 miles south of Newmarket.

 History

 The parish of Weston Colville forms a long thin area of 3235 acres stretching from just south of the A11 to the Suffolk border.
 It is wedged between the parishes of Carlton-cum-Willingham to the north and West Wratting to the south, and has a short border with both Great Wilbraham and Little Wilbraham to the northwest.

 The site has been occupied since at least the 10th century, and there were 40 residents registered at the time of the Domesday Book.
 By 1150 the manor was owned by the Stutville family.
 After the death of Anselm de Stutville in around 1198, the land passed to his sister Beatrice, who married William de Colville, lord of Castle Bytham in around 1200.
 From then until 1708 the manor remained in the hands of the Colville family, who added their name to the village which was hitherto known only as Weston (meaning "west town").

 Between 1943 and 1947 the flat area south-east of the village was used as a bomber airfield during the Second World War known as Wratting Common.
 The buildings there also housed 2000 foreign refugees at one time.
 The area returned to agricultural use after 1952.